Service Properties Trust (SVC)

 Christopher J. Bilotto, President and Chief Executive Officer

-Mr. Bilotto was appointed President and Chief Executive Officer of Service Properties Trust in March 2025.
-He also serves as a Managing Trustee of the company.
-Since October 2023, Mr. Bilotto has been an Executive Vice President at The RMR Group LLC, the company's manager, where he is responsible for the acquisition platform, asset management of hotel and senior living properties, and property development across the United States.
-Prior to joining RMR in 2011, he held various management positions at General Growth Properties.
-Additionally, since January 2024, Mr. Bilotto has served as President and Chief Executive Officer of Diversified Healthcare Trust.
+Christopher J. Bilotto was appointed President and Chief Executive Officer of Service Properties Trust (SVC) effective March 10, 2025.
+He also serves as a Managing Trustee of SVC.
+Since October 2023, Mr. Bilotto has been an Executive Vice President at The RMR Group, which manages SVC.
+In this role, he oversees the acquisition platform, asset management for hotel and senior living properties, and property development and redevelopment across the United States.
+Since January 2024, Mr. Bilotto has also served as President and Chief Executive Officer of Diversified Healthcare Trust (DHC).
+Before joining RMR in 2011, he held various management positions at General Growth Properties.

 Jesse Abair, Vice President

-Mr. Abair serves as a Vice President of Service Properties Trust.
+Jesse Abair serves as Vice President of Service Properties Trust.

 AI Analysis | Feedback